danny-baker/deploy-beast-datascience-vm/README.md

 ### 3. Install Bicep
 Bicep is a cool new domain-specific-language for deploying Azure resources in a much more simplified way than using ARM templates, which are in JSON format and can be painful to read when you start adding multiple pieces of infrastructure.
 Bicep files compile into Azure Resource Manager (ARM) templates, which can then be directly ingested by Azure to build infrastructure.
 Bicep scripts, therefore are a high-level abstraction ontop of ARM templates, that simplify the description of the infrastructure you want to build.
 It only takes a few mins to install Bicep.
 Follow the installation guide [here](https://github.com/Azure/bicep).

+From within the Azure CLI latest version it is basically:

+`az bicep install`

+`az bicep upgrade`

 ### 4. Clone this repo
-Copy this project repo to your local machine either from Github over browser as a straight download, or via `git clone` etc. If you are not familiar with github and git, really, you just need to get the `vmtemplate.bicep` file to your local machine.
+Copy this project repo to your local machine either from Github over browser as a straight download, or via `git clone` etc. If you are not familiar with github and git, really, you just need to get the `vmtemplate.bicep` file to your local machine where you can access it from within the Azure CLI.

 ### 5. Configure VM specs and access (the fun part)